 Support on your course

-All students at Keele are allocated a personal tutor who is a single point of contact on your course.
-Your personal tutor can provide advice, support and general guidance on academic and non-academic issues.
-With your permission, the dedicated LGBT contact in Student Support can liaise with your personal tutor to ensure we provide the right support for you.
+All students at Keele are allocated an academic mentor who is a single point of contact on your course.
+Your academic mentor can provide advice, support and general guidance on academic and non-academic issues.
+With your permission, your Student Experience and Support Officer can liaise with your academic mentor to ensure we provide the right support for you.

 Careers advice and support